fdazen/fda-documentation/doc_build_arguments.md

 ---
 title: Build arguments
-tags: [publishing]
+tags:
+  - publishing
-keywords: building, serving, serve, build
+keywords: "building, serving, serve, build"
-last_updated: August 12, 2015
+last_updated: "August 12, 2015"
 summary: "When you have a single sourcing project, you use more advanced arguments when you're building or serving your Jekyll sites.
 These arguments specify a particular configuration file and may build on other configuration files."
+published: true
 ---

 ## How to build Jekyll sites